geoffmunn/utility-scripts/README.md

 To make transactions on your wallets, you need to run ```manage_wallets.py```.
 Provide the same password you used in the configuration step, and then select the operation you want to do.

  - **Withdrawals**: All the staking rewards are withdrawn.
 The fee is paid by either a random minor coin (KRT for example), or LUNC, or USDT (in that order).
- - **Swap**: All the available USDT is swapped for LUNC.
-Currently the fee must be paid in USDT.
+ - **Swap**: All the available USTC is swapped for LUNC.
+Currently the fee must be paid in USTC.
  - **Delegate**: LUNC is redelegated back to the same validator.
 A set amount is always kept in reserve to cover fees for later transactions (100 LUNC).
 Depending on how the wallet was configured, either a percentage of the available funds is delegated, or a set amount.

  **Special note about delegations**: delegating will also withdraw all existing rewards (which are not part of the delegation), so your balance afterwards might also reflect the withdrawals.